gdsge/gdsge.github.io/source/example/rbc/rbcIrr.rst

 A RBC Model with Irreversible Investment
 ****************************************

 The standard :ref:`RBC model <Getting Started - A Simple RBC Model>` can also be solved easily using local methods.
-Now we consider an exentsion which can only be solved properly using global methods.
-The model features an investment irreversibily constraint, which requires investment to be larger than a certain threshold.
+Now we consider an extension which can only be solved properly using global methods.
+The model features an investment irreversibility constraint, which requires investment to be larger than a certain threshold.

 ===============
 The Model